Book One: A SIMPLE ACT OF KINDNESS

 father sought out my mother and sat down beside her.
 I believe

 this was their first meeting since the divorce.
-I was further
+If I didn't

-surprised to notice they seemed pleased to see each other.
+know better, they were happy to see each other.

 As I sat in a separate section reserved for the Senior class, I